-- / GARP in world coordinates,

 - ↑ GARP in ray-centric coordinates,

+- Ireating each quadrilateral as two triangles,

 - [24] and the Ramsey et al. intersector.

 Figure 8-8.
 Stanford Thai Statue.

 Figure 8-9.
 Stanford Lucy model.

 For the quadrangulation, we used the instant field-aligned mesh system described by Jakob et al. [12].
 This does not always create pure quadrilateral meshes: in our experiments, roughly 1% to 5% triangles remained in the output.
 We treated each such a triangle as a degenerative quadrilateral (i.e., by simply replicating the third vertex).
 For models from the Stanford 3D scanning repository, which are curved shapes, about 1% of the generated patches are totally flat.